PDP-10/its/README.md

 both a TELNET/SUPDUP server, and both TELNET and SUPDUP clients.
 Additionally, both an FTP server and client are included.
 Chaosnet TELNET and FTP (CHTN and CFTP), but this requires support and configuration in the emulator to actually use.

-Other network services will appear in subsequent releases.
+SMTP mail inbound and outbound is included, as well as local mail delivery.

 The KLH10 dskdmp.ini file has an IP address (192.168.1.100) and gateway IP address (192.168.0.45) configured for the ITS system.
 The IP address